My name is Michelle Rogers. I live in central North Carolina with my husband, and we have two grown children and one grandchild.

 When I began this journey, I didn’t tell anyone.
 With my track record I had no expectation of success and didn’t want to announce I was starting something just to once again fail.
 A fit body seemed like an impossible dream.
 But to my surprise, this time was different — I did succeed.
 I succeeded because I refused to give up.

-Today, I’m 60 pounds lighter and a size 6/8.
-I’m still exercising every morning.
+Today, the extra weight is gone.
+I’m still exercising every day.
 I look and feel the best I ever have.
-No longer stiff and tired, I can hike mountains on the weekends instead of needing a nap just from going to the store.
+No longer stiff and tired, I can hike on the weekends instead of needing a nap just from going to the store.

 Every area of my life has improved and benefited from this change in me.
 Not only do I have my youthful energy, looks and health back, I have more confidence and self-esteem than I have ever had.